PallaviKharbanda/ML_Project_VS/README.md

 # from local to github repository

-git init
+(git pull origin main # For pulling all changes then only do all the commit) git remote -v #To check remote url

 git add <folder1> <folder2> <etc.> #git status, git log to see all versions

-git commit -m "Your message about the commit"
+git commit -m "Your message about the commit" #for commiting

-git remote add origin https://github.com/yourUsername/yourRepository.git

-git push -u origin master

-git push origin master
+git push origin main # For pushing the code

->>>>>>> b58a8783cae55c3904241ce5cf08ba0e00422358